marcelamejiao/Postcode-API/README.md

 ## **Description**

 This project was designed to create an API in Java that allows mobile clients to retrieve and add suburb and postcode combinations.
-This API that allows mobile clients to retrieve the suburb information by postcode.
+This API allows mobile clients to retrieve the suburb information by postcode.
-This API that allows mobile clients to retrieve a postcode given a suburb name.
+This API allows mobile clients to retrieve a postcode given a suburb name.
-A secured API to add new suburb and postcode combinations
+A secured API to add new suburb and postcode combinations.

 ## **My experience**